WISION-Lab/photoncube2video/README.md

 ```
 pip install -v .
 ```
-Ensure you have an up-to-date pip, and an adequate rust toolchain installed ([install from here](https://rustup.rs/)), else this might fail.
+Ensure you have an up-to-date pip, and an adequate rust toolchain installed ([install from here](https://rustup.rs/), MSRV: 1.74.0), else this might fail.
 This should work for python >= 3.6.

 This should pull in any rust dependencies and compile bindings that are compatible with your machine's env.
 It will create both a CLI and package.